Accessibility Plan 2018 – Click here

 The specialist teachers give advice and help us support children.

-Advice Sessions are provided at Sunshine House for parents – if you would like to see the current programme ask at the office.
+Advice Sessions are provided at Sunshine House for parents – if you would like information about future programmes, ask at the office.

 Cognition and Learning.